ukush/BItcoin-Tx-Anomaly-Detection/README.md

 ## Machine Learning Methods

 ### Anomaly Detection
 Anomaly detection (AD) is a broad technique which aims to identify data points which deviate from the majoriy of the data.
 AD can be used in the identification of rare events or observations, where features of these events are significantly different from normal instances.
 Thus, AD has much practical importance due to it's broad applications in defense against cyber-crimes, fraudulent activity and much more.
 Machine learning models that aim to detect anomalous data points can be of three main types: unsupervised, semi-supervised and supervised.
-The correct method depends on the avilability of labels in the dataset.
+The correct method depends on the availability of labels in the dataset.

-Rather than anomaly detection models learn which makes a certain data point abnormal, AD models learn what the 'normal' data points consists of.
+Rather than anomaly detection models learning what makes a certain data point abnormal, AD models learn what the 'normal' data points consists of.
 Consequently, any data points that fall outside of that defined normal, are marked as outliers, or anomalous.

 ### Fraud Detection
 Fraud detection focuses specifically on identiying fraudulent data points or activities, and is particularly applicable for detecting fraudulent network activity or fraudulent transactions as in the case of credit card fraud.
 Fraud detection can be treated as anomaly detection or a classification problem, again, depending on the characteristics of the dataset and the goal of the machine learning model.
 This is particularly useful in cases where fraud patterns are evolving and may not be well-defined.